 When analysing a trade, you want to look at how you entered a trade, how you managed it, and how it was closed (manually or triggered by a stop/take profit order).
-Furthermore, you want to identify if you had made any trading mistakes or had broken your own trading rules.
+Furthermore, you want to identify if you have made any trading mistakes or have broken your own trading rules.
 However, do not focus only on the negative parts – it is important to make note of your success as well, as you may learn new things and can utilise them to improve your strategy.

 It is best to review your trades and update the journal during quieter periods.
 For example, if you trade during the European session, you may do this after the session has closed.